hwaterke/yact-js/README.md

-# fixus-js
+# yact-js

-fixus-js is a CLI tool to help configure new or existing JavaScript and node projects.
+yact-js (Yet Another Configuration Tool) is a CLI tool to help configure new or existing JavaScript and node projects.

 ## Install

 ```
-npm install -g fixus-js
+npm install -g yact-js
 ```

 ## Usage

 ```
-fixus-js --help
+yact --help
 ```